-This little recipe is very doable and tasty, and I doubled the recipe below!
+This little make-ahead recipe is very easy and tasty, and I doubled the recipe below!

 Prep Time: 10 minutes, plus 35 minutes for oven-roasting